Optimal Stochastic Strongly Convex Optimization with a Logarithmic Number of Projections: AN EXAMPLE OF SOLVING LMNN VIA EPRO-SGD

-Before resorting to Epro-SGD, we first argue that previous methods are not appropriate or not efficient for solving the problem~(\ref{eqn:lmnn}).
-Although the problem can be formulated as a SDP programming problem, general SDP solvers scale poorly with the number of triplets.
-Second, the GD method presented in~\citep{Weinberger:2009:DML:1577069.1577078} needs to project the solution into a PSD cone, which invokes highly expensive SVD for a high dimensional matrix.
-Third, \cite{Qi:2009:ESM:1553374.1553482} targeted on an objective the same as inverse covariance selection and used a block coordinate descent method, which is not appropriate for the objective in~(\ref{eqn:lmnn}) whose loss function is not a linear function of the distance metric $A$.
+Many standard optimization solvers or algorithms may not be efficient for solving Eq.~(\ref{eq:lmnn-sparse}).
+Firstly, the optimization problem in Eq.~(\ref{eq:lmnn-sparse}) can be formulated as a semi-definite program~(SDP); however, general SDP solvers usually scale poorly with the number of triplets and is not suitable for large scale data analysis.
+Secondly, the gradient decent method presented in~\cite{weinberger2009} requires to project intermediate solutions onto a positive definite cone; this operation invokes expensive singular value decomposition~(SVD) for a large matrix and this limitation restricts the real-world applications of the gradient descent method.
+Thirdly,~\cite{Qi:2009:ESM:1553374.1553482} employs a block coordinate descent~(BCD) method to solve an L$1$-penalized log-det optimization problem; the BCD method is not suitable for solving Eq.~(\ref{eq:lmnn-sparse}), as the loss function is not linear in the variable $A$.